jpavon/react-scripts-ts/README.md

 Fork of [react-script-ts](https://github.com/wmonk/create-react-app-typescript) with added features.

-## Added features
+## New features

+- Webpack 4
 - Faster typescript and tslint compiles
 - Sass
-- Import .svg files as react components using react-svg-loader
+- Import .svg files as react components

 ## Creating a new project